 Location: Petit Piton, St Lucia

-The stars are out now, a welcome change from the oppressive shroud of cloud cover which has loomed over us for the past couple weeks.
-A large dark hole is punched in the glistening ceiling by the monstrous Piton and Ocean Star and crew nestle neatly in below for protection like a chick under a hen.
+The stars are out now, a welcome change from the oppressive shroud of cloud cover which has loomed over us for the past couple of weeks.
+A large dark hole is punched in the glistening ceiling by the monstrous Piton, and Ocean Star and crew nestle neatly in below for protection like a chick under a hen.